-- Aviation nose continues to be an issue that requires ongoing research.
-The Subcommittee realizes that there is much research that is still necessary to address the ongoing topic of aviation noise.
-There are a number of new research projects that have been added to address issues related to new entrants into the aviation system.
+- Aviation noise continues to be an issue that requires ongoing research.
+The Subcommittee realizes that there have been many improvements in technology that have resulted in more fuel efficient and quieter aircraft.
+We have learned a lot from the results of many research projects and there are a number of new research projects that have been added to address issues related to new entrants into the aviation system.
 There also have been significant upgrades made to the Aviation Environmental Design Tool (AEDT).
-FAA has also launched an initiative to partner with airports to gather more noise data resulting from noise complaints. - The Subcommittee strongly supports the prioritization of the noise research that will support informed decisionmaking, the introduction of new entrants to the national air space, and enable NextGen deployment.
+FAA has also gathered additional noise information from recently completed noise surveys involving 20 airports. - The Subcommittee strongly supports the prioritization of the noise research that will support informed decision-making, the introduction of new entrants to the national air space, and enable NextGen deployment.